Imperial College is working hard to improve access and facilities for all disabled persons, students, staff and visitors.

 In keeping with our Disability Equality Scheme the College aims to promote equality of opportunity for disabled people.

-We are pleased to announce that in partnership with DisabledGo we intend to provide up to date, highly detailed information for all our campuses specifically to help disabled people.
+We are pleased that in partnership with AccessAble we provide up to date, highly detailed information for all campuses specifically to help people with an accessibility need.

 In response to the needs of Imperial College’s students and staff, we have installed DeafWatch transmitters across twenty nine buildings at our campuses.